Office of the United Nations High Commissioner for Human Rights: Mandate

 The mandate of OHCHR derives from Articles 1, 13 and 55 of the Charter of the United Nations, the Vienna Declaration and Programme of Action and General Assembly resolution 48/141 of 20 December 1993, by which the Assembly established the post of United Nations high commissioner for human rights.
 As part of a programme for United Nations reform (A/51/950, para.
 79), the Centre for Human Rights was incorporated within the OHCHR on 15 September 1997.

+In September 2026, the office added 61 companies to its database of businesses linked to illegal Israeli settlements in the occupied West Bank and occupied East Jerusalem, bringing the total to 214 companies across 11 countries.
+Inclusion in the database requires a company to be engaged in at least one of 10 prohibited activities, such as facilitating the construction and expansion of settlements, supplying surveillance and identification equipment, providing banking services, and delivering services and utilities.
+The applicable standard of proof is reasonable grounds to believe that a company is involved in at least one of these prohibited activities.

 Purpose

 The objectives of OHCHR are to: